1969-1970: President, California Democratic Council

 - PLACENAME: At the State Capitol, Room 4203 has been named the John L. Burton Hearing Room.

-- PLACENAME: The Sloat Boulevard portion of Highway 35 in San Francisco has been designated as the John Burton Highway (SCR 93 of 2012).
+- PLACENAME: The Sloat Boulevard portion of State Highway 35 in San Francisco has been designated as the John Burton Highway (SCR 93 of 2012).

 - Kimiko Burton was the San Francisco Public Defender (2001-2002), and a member of the State Personnel Board (2012-Present) and a Delegate to the 2012 Democratic National Convention.

 Source: California Blue Book (1971), (2000)